nikhi5699/Terraform-Setup/README.md

 - 🔧 Infrastructure setup for Jenkins (on AWS EC2 or other preferred cloud)
 - ⚙️ Jenkins configuration to:
-  - Pull Terraform code from an external Git repository
+  - Pull Terraform code from an external Git repository -** Link to be added soon**
   - Provision cloud infrastructure (e.g., VPC, EC2, RDS, Load Balancer)
   - Deploy a Python-based REST API application